Gender minorities and the Church of Jesus Christ of Latter-day Saints: Teachings on intersex individuals

-In February of 2020 the LDS Church issued a new General Handbook of policies, which included a section on individuals born intersex.
+In February 2020 the LDS Church issued a new General Handbook of policies, which included a section on individuals born intersex.
 The new policies and guidelines noted that for persons born intersex, the decision to determine a child's sex is left to the parents, with the guidance of medical professionals, and that such decisions can be made at birth or can be delayed until medically necessary.

-Prior to the February 19 changes in church policy and guidelines, the LDS Church had no publicly available policy or statements on intersex persons.
+Prior to the 2020 changes in church policy and guidelines, the LDS Church had no publicly available policy or statements on intersex persons.
 The only publicly available policies were around binary transgender persons who were accepted in the church and could be baptized, but could not receive the priesthood or enter the temple if they were considering or had undergone elective sex reassignment surgery with no mention of those who were born with physically ambiguous or biosex-non-conforming physical traits and features, or for non-binary, agender, or genderqueer individuals who did not undergo surgery.

+Criticism

+Previously, author Duane Jeffery criticized LDS teachings around intersex individuals as falling short on including real-world biological complexity.
+He estimated there were hundreds of intersex church members based on conservative estimates of global population rates.
+Kimberly Anderson, an LDS intersex person, stated that the existence of intersex people shatters the church's gender-binary hierarchy and plan of salvation.
+LDS urologist Dr. David Hatch stated that if top church leaders say gender is permanent and eternal then they can't include intersex people which creates a conflict.

-Further teachings
+Other teachings on gender

 Church leaders and scholars have made a number of statements regarding gender.
 For instance, the apostle David A. Bednar has stated that gender defines much of who we are, why we're on earth, and what we do and become since god made male and female spirits different as part of a divine plan.
 Another apostle, Russell Ballard taught that the mortal natures of men and women were specified by God.
 Additionally, apostle Harold B. Lee taught that the "so-called 'transsexuality' doctrine" was hellish and false since God didn't place female spirits in male bodies and vice versa.
 Church president Spencer W. Kimball addressed the BYU student body in 1974 and stated that sex reassignment surgeries were an appalling travesty.

 Members outside of top leaders have also discussed gender.
 Scholars at the church-owned BYU created a book on the Family Proclamation discussing Mormon views on eternal gender distinctions.
 In contribution to a work on the Family Proclamation, Robert Millet wrote going against church-taught gender roles would cause unhappiness and a lack of fulfillment before and after death.